Article · Streaming Gear

 - His current microphone and camera are not confirmed by any source we could verify — the specific models circulating online (a Lewitt mic, a Sony FX6 camera) trace to uncited gear-list sites.

-- His much earlier setup — a basic laptop and an Xbox Kinect camera — is confirmed by old footage covered by a creator-news outlet, but that's historical, not current.
+- His much earlier setup — a basic laptop and an Xbox Kinect camera — is described on gear-tracking sites as coming from old footage, though we couldn't independently trace that claim to a specific dated clip.

 - The gap between his well-documented PC and his undocumented mic/camera shows how uneven 'creator gear' information actually is, even for one of the most-searched names in this category.